Luck (TV series): Critical reception

-Luck received positive reviews from television critics.
-On the review aggregator website Metacritic, the first season scored 75/100, indicating "Generally favorable reviews".

 Linda Stasi from the New York Post said in her review, "With an impossibly good cast, writing so spot-on it's poetic, and slow-build stories, I, for one, was left wanting more—even after watching the entire season."

 Alessandra Stanley of The New York Times, on the other hand, found the show "needlessly opaque".

 Newsday's Verne Gay praised the talent behind the series: "There are three excellent reasons—Milch, Mann and Hoffman—why your faith will be rewarded."

-Alan Sepinwall from HitFix called the series "clear and engaging" and singled out Hoffman's performance: "Hoffman is the big name, and gives an impressively buttoned-down performance."
+Alan Sepinwall from HitFix called the series "clear and engaging", and singled out Hoffman's performance.
+"Hoffman is the big name, and gives an impressively buttoned-down performance."

-Some criticism focused on the opacity of the plot, the apparent lack of attractive characters, and their audibility.
+Andrew Anthony of The Guardian complained about the inaudibility of the dialogue and the delivery of the actors.

 Ratings

-The December 2011 preview episode garnered a total of 1.14 million viewers on its original airing with a 0.36 ratings share among adults 18–49.
-The official series premiere, which was shown on January 29, 2012, garnered 1.06 million viewers with a 0.3 ratings share.
-The viewership reached its second lowest mark with the seventh episode at 474,000 viewers and 0.14 share.
+The December 2011 preview episode garnered a total of 1.14 million viewers on its original airing, with a 0.36 ratings share among adults 18–49.
+The official series premiere, which aired January 29, 2012, garnered 1.06 million viewers with a 0.3 ratings share.
+The viewership reached its second lowest mark with the seventh episode, at 474,000 viewers and 0.14 share.